 - Dirty Cop: Drake Miller is really an FBI agent posing as a Hollywood producer to uproot commies in the film business, but gets so wrapped up in the sex and drugs of the industry that he loses all moral fiber and ends up killing Val in a fit of rage, kickstarting the whole plot.

 - Dirty Old Man: Old Man Kamp.
 He molested the Krazy Kids, of which Val was a member.

-- Dogged Nice Guy: Gender-swapped with Dottie who legitimately likes Charles and sets up an ambiguous date with him while working a PR stunt with Myra and Tyler.
-When Charles and Myra hit it off and eventually start a relationship, Dottie is clearly upset.
+- Dogged Nice Guy: Gender-swapped with Dottie who legitimately likes Charles and sets up an ambiguous date with him while working a PR stunt with Maya and Tyler.
+When Charles and Maya hit it off and eventually start a relationship, Dottie is clearly upset.

 - Downer Ending: Charles finally figures out what happened to Val but can't do anything to avenge or fix the issue.
 Studios will continue to cover up rapes and murders.
 The Feds will continue to ruin the careers of innocent people thanks to the Red Scare.
 Oh, and Gil's dead.
 Have a nice day.

 - Film Noir: In a career filled with noir-influenced books, this is Brubaker's most noirish.

 - Guilt Complex: Charles feels a lot of guilt for a lot of different things that drives his actions through the story: his actions during the war, fingering Gil as a commie (even though Gil told him to), whatever happened that led to Val's death, his relationship with Maya potentially being a Replacement Goldfish for Val and eventually sleeping with Gil's wife both before and after his death even though it's pretty well stated it was an open marriage.